-Good leaders have mastered the art of delegation.
+Good leaders have mastered the art of delegating leadership.

 Delegation is a simple phenomenon.
 It means that a manager or leader breaks down a big work project into smaller parts and divides it among various individuals.
 The supervisor maintains control while the subordinates enjoy some authority, too.